0x80/isolate-package/README.md

 ### NPM

-For NPM we use a tool called Arborist which is an integral part of the NPM codebase.
+For NPM we use a tool called Arborist, which is an integral part of the NPM codebase.
 It is executed in the isolate output directory and requires the adapted lockfile and the `node_modules` directory from the root of the repository.
 As this directory is typically quite large, copying it over as part of the isolate flow is not very desirable.

 To work around this, we move it to the isolate output and then move it back after Arborist has finished doing its thing.
-Luckily it doesn't take long and hopefully this doesn't create any unwanted side effects for IDEs and other tools that depend on the content of the directory.

-When errors occur in this process, the folder should still be moved back.
+> !!
+Warning: This will not be compatible with setups that run multiple
+> isolation processes in parallel.
+Hopefully a future update to NPM Arborist
+> (the part the generates the lockfile) will solve this.

 ### PNPM